2winners/PCX-Conversion-KAP-BSB/README.md

 # PCX-Convertion-KAP-BSB
 Tools to convert old PCX charts to new KAP/BSB files

-for this we will need a few items something that can read/open/run PYTHON script KONVERTOR (free tool for windows)
+for this we will need a few items:

+* something that can read/open/run PYTHON script

+* KONVERTOR (free tool for windows)

-GIMP (is free or other image manipulator)
+* GIMP (is free or other image manipulator)

-IMGKAP (free tool to convert image to KAP)
+* IMGKAP (free tool to convert image to KAP)

-EXEL (for making things simple)
+* EXEL (for making things simple)

+.

 for this project your files will probably look like

-NAME.A01
-NAME.A02
-NAME.B01
-NAME.B02
+NAME.A01,
+NAME.A02,
+NAME.B01,
+NAME.B02,
 ect

+___

 step 1 :

 Open the python script